Current research projects /Completed research projects /

 The role of ANO1 in pain signalling in migraine

-In groups of nerve cells further down the spine, research has suggested that a particular protein, called ANO1, has a role in increasing the activity of pain nerves, increasing the perception of pain.
+During a migraine, activated nerve fibres in the head send pain signals to the brain and release an inflammatory substance (called CGRP), which sensitises nerves, increasing pain signalling.
+In groups of nerve cells further down the spine, research has suggested that a particular protein, ANO1, has a role in increasing activity of pain nerves, increasing the perception of pain.

-Char’s research applies that hypothesis to groups of nerve fibres in the head that are activated during migraine – to investigate whether ANO1 plays a role in migraine, and whether it could be targeted by drugs to reduce pain signalling and migraine pain.
+Char’s research applied that hypothesis to groups of nerve fibres in the head that are activated during migraine – to investigate whether ANO1 plays a role in migraine, and whether it could be targeted by drugs to reduce pain signalling and migraine pain.

 Impact